Attention Meets Post-hoc Interpretability: A Mathematical Perspective: Proof of Theorem

+A theoretical limitation of Theorem~\ref{th:lime-meets-attention} it the assumption of distinct tokens.
+This assumption, while technically a simplification, enables a rigorous formalization of LIME's behavior using its default parameters as defined in the official implementation.
+We conducted quantitative experiments that disregarded this assumption, and the results still hold.
 We empirically validate the accuracy of Theorem \ref{th:lime-meets-attention} by computing the norm-$2$ error between the LIME weights from the official implementation (available on Github at \url{https://github.com/marcotcr/lime}) and our approximation.
-The norm-$2$ error, computed over the full test set (see Section~\ref{sec:experiment}), is $0.808$, with a standard deviation of $0.219$.
+The average norm-$2$ error, computed over the full test set (see Section~\ref{sec:experiment}), is $0.808$, with a standard deviation of $0.219$.

+The primary challenge in proving a formal result that allows for repetitions lies in the use of Lemma \ref{lemma:expected-frac}.
+The key intuition in the current proof mechanism is that if only one element of the denominator of $A_t$ varies randomly, this has a minimal overall effect on the entire denominator, given that it has $T \gg 1$ terms.
+However, if many tokens are identical, this is no longer true, and it can result in high variance (consider, for instance, the extreme case of two groups of identical tokens), which prevents us from using Lemma \ref{lemma:expected-frac}.
+Nevertheless, we conjecture that if the tokens are not distinct, but the maximal multiplicity of tokens is small relative to $T$, our findings hold true (and this is empirically true).

+On a more practical note, we highlight that by default, LIME-text perturbs input data by removing all occurrences of individual words or characters (\texttt{bow=True}, \emph{i.e.}, bag-of-words), and this is the subject of our study.
+However, if the underlying model uses word location (as in our classifier), a possibility is to set \texttt{bow=False} (as recommended in their notebook), so that any occurrence of the same word is considered a distinct token.
+By using this option, the same applies in Theorem \ref{th:lime-meets-attention}: the same words in different parts of the text are considered different tokens.